marwankuzhimpattil/Credit_Risk_ML_Model/README.md

 # 🧠 Credit Risk Prediction using Machine Learning for APLAZO

 This project builds a machine learning pipeline to assess the **creditworthiness** of loan applicants using the **German Credit dataset**.
 It includes preprocessing, model training using multiple classifiers, and explainability using **SHAP**.
-The project is also equipped with a Streamlit UI and FastAPI API backend — ready for real-world deployment.
+The project is also equipped with a Streamlit UI. — ready for real-world deployment.

 ---